19 Types of Moths in Texas

 by gailhampshire is licensed under CC BY 2.0

-The Fir Tussock Moth is a strikingly beautiful species with an intricate pattern of white and black on its wings.
+The Fir Tussock Moth is a strikingly beautiful species.
+Its wings have an intricate pattern of white and black.

-They can be found in pine and fir forests throughout Texas, especially during their active season in the summer months.
+They can be found in pine and fir forests throughout Texas, especially during their active summer season.

 These moths lay their eggs on the needles of conifer trees, and the larvae feed on the needles and foliage until they pupate and transform into moths.